peppertech/OracleJETWorkshop2019/part1.md

     }
 };
 ```
-4. If you run this, you will see no data displayed.
-If we debug, and look to see what the value of 'self.properties.items' is, inside the 'propertyChanged' function above, we will find that 'items' is a DataProvider object.
+5. If you run this, you will see no data displayed.
+If we debug, and look to see what the value of 'self.properties.items' is, inside the 'propertyChanged' function above, we will find that 'items' is a 'DataProvider' object.
 The Timeline component expects an array, in a specific format.
-Let's create a Prootype function that extracts the array data from the DataProvider.
+Let's therefore create a Prootype function that extracts the array data from the DataProvider.

 ```js #button { border: none; }
 ExampleComponentModel.prototype._extractArrayFromDataProvider =